-For example, check out when the market opens and closes, the volatility of the market, and how much you stand to lose or gain per point of movement in the price.
+For example, check out when the market opens and closes, the volatility of the market.
+And how much you stand to lose or gain per point of movement in the price.
 If you’re not happy with these factors, you may want to choose a different market.

 The world-known businessman and trader Paul Tudor Jones once stated: “The secret to being successful from a trading perspective is to have an indefatigable and an undying and unquenchable thirst for information and knowledge.”

 At EverFX, we offer our clients a selection of informative content on trading and where to start.